 Nothing is more difficult than losing a loved one unexpectedly.
 Sadly, countless individuals are killed every year as a result of carelessness, recklessness, and negligence.
 At Aghabegian & Associates, PC, we are passionate about helping the surviving family members and loved ones of those wrongfully killed hold the liable parties accountable.
 We strive to not only help our clients secure the justice and recoveries they are owed but to also ensure that similar incidents don’t occur again in the future.

 If you believe your loved one’s death could have and should have been prevented, our team is here to help.
-With over three decades of combined experience, we can help you navigate the process from start to finish, providing answers to your questions and addressing any concerns you may have.
+With over three decades of combined experience, our Glendale personal injury attorneys can help you navigate the process from start to finish, providing answers to your questions and addressing any concerns you may have.

 Speak to a member of our legal team today; call (818) 350-8870 or submit an online contact form for a free, no-obligation consultation.